Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

 Equipped with a training set, we compare five ML algorithms: Feed Forward Neural Network (NN), Decision Tree (DT), Logistic Regression (LR), Random Forest (RF) and Support Vector Machine (SVM).
 All algorithms are tuned with optimal hyperparameters that maximize classification accuracy over the training set.
 For tuning, we apply multisearch hyperparameter optimization using random search~\cite{bergstra2012random}.
 The basis for tuning and comparing algorithms is ten-fold cross validation.
 We experiment with under-sampling the ``non-relevant'' class with and without cost-sensitive learning (CSL); the motivation is reducing false negatives (i.e., relevant terms incorrectly classified as ``non-relevant'').
 For CSL, we assign double the cost (penalty) to false negatives compared to false positives (i.e., noise).
 We further assess the importance of our features using information gain (IG)~\cite{WittenFrankEtAl17}.
 In our context, IG measures how efficient a given feature is in discriminating ``non-relevant'' from ``relevant'' predictions.
 A higher IG value implies a higher discriminative power.

 \sectopic{EXPIV.} This experiment answers RQ4 by applying our end-to-end approach to unseen requirements documents, i.e., $P_2$.
 To conduct EXPIV, we need a pre-trained classifier for Step~6 of our approach (Fig.~\ref{fig:approach}).
 This classifier needs to be independent of $P_2$.
-We build this classifier using the training set derived from $P_1$, as discussed in EXPIII.
-EXPIV follows the same strategy as in EXPI, which is to randomly withhold half of each document $p$ (now in $P_2$ rather than in $P_1$) and attempting to predict the novel terms of the withheld half.
-In contrast to EXPI, in EXPIV, predictions made by BERT are post-processed by a filter aimed at reducing noise.
-We repeat EXPIV \emph{five times} for each $p \in P_2$.
-This mitigates random variation resulting from the random selection of the disclosed and withheld halves, thus yielding more realistic ranges for performance.
-In EXPIV, we study three levels of filtering.
-Noting that there are 20 documents in $P_2$, the results reported for EXPIV use $20*5*3 = 300$ runs of our approach.
+We build this classifier using the training set derived from $P_1$, as discussed in EXPIII. {EXPIV follows the same strategy as in EXPI, which is to randomly withhold a portion of each document $p$ (now in $P_2$ rather than in $P_1$) and attempting to predict the novel terms of the withheld portion.
+In contrast to EXPI, in EXPIV, predictions made by BERT are post-processed by a filter to reduce noise.
+Furthermore, whereas EXPI split each document into two roughly equal portions, i.e., a 50-50 split, EXPIV considers two different split ratios: a 50-50 split similar to EXPI, as well as a 90-10 split, where 90\% of the document is disclosed and only 10\% is withheld.
+The 50-50 split enables us to examine the usefulness of our approach where there is major incompleteness (i.e., half of the content is missing).
+The 90-10 split represents the situation where there is minor incompleteness.